 Family Planning

-The Family Planning Program helps fund clinic sites across the state to provide high-quality, comprehensive, low-cost and accessible family planning and reproductive healthcare services to women and men in Texas.
+The Family Planning Program (FPP) helps fund clinic sites across the state to provide high-quality, comprehensive, low-cost and accessible family planning and reproductive health care services to Texans.
 These services help people plan the number and spacing of their children, reduce unintended pregnancies, improve future pregnancy and birth outcomes, and improve general health.

 Provider Resources

-Contractors that provide HHSC Family Planning Program services can find information regarding policies, billing forms and more at:
+Grantees that provide HHSC FPP services can find information regarding policies, billing forms and more at:

-Providers who meet certain criteria might qualify to provide services.
-These criteria include:
+Providers must meet certain criteria to provide services, including:

 • Contraceptive services